Hager-Abd-El-Galil/Java-Form-App-Using-Database/README.md

 # Java-Form-App-Using-Database
-## Java Form Application that retrieving a data of a table from Database and viewing it record after record
+## Java Form Application that is used to retrieve a data of a table from Database and view it record after record

 ![form](https://user-images.githubusercontent.com/81237428/212727085-e9f09f4b-3a92-4690-88f6-f9e016135022.PNG)